 In addition to storytelling, Mr. Dach is also skilled in traditional weaving and has a lot of indigenous knowledge.
 Photo: HN |

-Mr. Dach also does not know whether the bamboo tuber has made him healthy until now or not, but it is the hard-working life, riding horses to the forest and fields that makes him strong and "all his senses are sharp" - as he said.
+Mr. Dach also does not know whether the bamboo tuber has made him healthy until now or not, but it is the hard-working life, riding horses in the forest and fields that makes him strong and "all his senses are sharp" - as he said.
 Born in 1916, but compared to his younger brother Dun (born in 1920), Mr. Dach is much healthier.
-At the age of 107, he still goes through the forest to cut bamboo and rattan to weave baskets.
+At the age of 107, he still goes through the forest to cut bamboo and reeds to weave baskets.
 Sometimes he travels dozens of kilometers to find trees with flexible trunks to make bases.
 One rainy afternoon, sitting and chatting in the stilt house overlooking the Ham Rong range, his hands quickly weave the basket, telling clearly many stories that happened more than half a century ago, making us surprised and admired.

-Not only is he healthy, artisan Dach also has a special talent for reciting epics.
-On the stage of the Dak Doa District Ethnic Culture Festival (April 2023), his deep, resonant voice received thunderous applause from artisans from many villages and communes.
-Ms. Dinh Thi Lan, a civil servant of Dak Doa District's Department of Culture and Society, said: “Mr. Dach regularly participates in cultural events of the district and the province as a folk song reciter and singer.
+Not only is he healthy, artist Dach also has a special talent for reciting epics.
+On the stage of the Dak Doa District Ethnic Culture Festival (April 2023), his deep, resonant voice received thunderous applause from artists from many villages and communes.
+Ms. Dinh Thi Lan, a civil servant of Dak Doa District's Department of Culture and Society, said: "Mr. Dach regularly participates in cultural events of the district and the province as a folk song reciter and singer.
 He is an artist full of personality and style.
 When reciting epics, he combines the movements of the characters in the old stories in a natural, rhythmic way, with a strong voice and always maintains a long breath.
-His performances always have a special appeal.”
+His performances always have a special appeal."

-Over 100 years old, artisan Dach still retains his special epic singing voice and regularly participates in local cultural events.
+Over a hundred years old, artist Dach still retains his special epic singing voice and regularly participates in local cultural events.
 Photo: Minh Chau |

 According to Siu Lol, artisan Dach is a symbol of the village because of his dedication and healthy lifestyle.
 “He is not only talented in art but also a treasure trove of knowledge for the village.
 There are many things that people do not know or do not know thoroughly, so they have to rely on him.
-People say that when an old person dies, it is like a library burning down, this is completely true for artisan Dach,” Siu Lol affirmed.
+People say that when an old person dies, it is like a library being burned down, this is completely true for artisan Dach,” Siu Lol affirmed.

 Source link